epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_1.md

 ### Controlling via the Colour Picker
 On the monitors, select or open a new colour picker tab (refer to the previous guide if you need a refresher on how to do this).
 Then, ensuring you still have the light or group selected, click on a new colour.

-{% include important.html content="If you don’t have at least one multicolour light selected, you will still be able to use the colour picker, however, nothing will happen." %}
+{% include important.html content="If you don’t have at least one multicolour light selected, you will still be able to use the colour picker and it will appear to work, however, nothing will happen." %}

 ### Controlling via the Magic Sheet